NoharOSP/Perfect_Works_Build/README.md

 - Ether 7 to 14
 - Evade 14 to 16

 Bart is generally one of the weakest characters in the game due to mediocrity.
-For most of the game anything he can do others can do better.
-Without wild smile it’s arguable he’s even worse than Rico because at least stier was good, Bart’s gears tended to be outclassed.
-The goal was to rework bart to be much more supportive and improve his jack of all trades nature to be more useful for him.
+For most of the game, anything he can do others can do better.
+Wild Smile is his biggest selling point, though its effects can be replicated with an Evasion Ring.
+The goal was to rework Bart to be much more supportive and improve his jack of all trades nature to be more useful for him.

-These stat changes should allow Bart to be a lot more useful overall with out just buffing his attack stat to compensate for his middling toolkit.
+These stat changes should allow Bart to be a lot more useful overall, without just buffing his attack stat to compensate for his middling toolkit.
 It also helps give him a sense of identity on the roster, as well as using generally under utilized stats in the game.
-No one in particular focused on defense or evasion so efforts are being made to help these stats play more of an impact as well as diversify the party.
+No one in particular focused on Defense or Evasion, so efforts are being made to help these stats play more of an impact as well as diversify the party.

 Rico: